 Located just across the road from the station is the Victoria Shopping Centre and the James Street shopping area which is home to many high end chain shops and Harrogate’s only department store Hoopers.
 I have always loved the small department stores that we used to have in all small towns, but they seem to be a dying breed now.
 So it is good to see this tradition is been continued in Harrogate.

 After all this shopping I was feeling the need for coffee and cake.
-Yes !
-This seems to be a common theme in my life !
-So heading down to the end of James Street was that wonderful institution that is Bettys !
-Bettys in Harrogate has being serving teas for nearly 100 years.
+Yes, this seems to be a common theme in my life!
+So heading down to the end of James Street was that wonderful institution that is Bettys.
+Bettys in Harrogate has being serving teas for a hundred years.
 People from all around the world visit Bettys to experience the traditional afternoon tea which consists of finger sandwiches, cream scones and the cutest cakes you have ever seen.
 Of course Bettys also serve breakfast and full hot meals, but whatever you order you can be assured of excellent customer service and amazing food.

 Leaving Bettys after our coffee and cake break we headed for Montpellier Mews which is just a few minutes walk from Bettys on Parliament Street.
 Montpellier Mews is a lovely mews style area hosting independent shops and cafes.
 This place is a little off the beaten track but it is well worth a visit if you are visiting Harrogate.